klsjadhf/lams_userscript/README.md

 # Known bugs
 - [ ] Some subjects cannot get correct video name
 - [x] Spacebar sometimes dosen't pause

+If having download problems with tampermonkey V4.11.6117 and firefox, go to tampermonkey settings and change config mode to advanced.
+Then scroll down to "download mode" and change to browser api.